FairRootGroup/FairSoft/README.md

   FairSoft> ./alfaconfig.sh

-The script will get the source code of all the packages from there own repostories, compile and install tme.
-The versions and the urls of the different repostories used are specified in the file "scripts/package_versions.sh"
+The script will get the source code of all the packages from their own repostories, compile and install them.
+The versions and the urls of the different repositories used are specified in the file "scripts/package_versions.sh"